baileys2/Portfolio/README.md

 Possible sources of evidence (do up to 2 of these, up to 15 points for each):

 * Select a project for which there are multiple reasonable data structure designs.
 Describe two reasonable options, and explain the trade-offs between them.
 For each, describe an application where the data structure would be better.
 For example, if comparing KD-Trees to a Grid in the Starbucks problem, which one is better really depends on the input data set.
 Explain what the data would have to look like for the Grid to be a clear winner, and also what type of data would lead you to use a KD-Tree instead.

+Queue Lab:

+1.We could use regular array instead of using circular-array, you could make the array big enough in order to avoid using grow() when your array is full.
+Because grow() method will lower your program's running time.
+However, if the numbre of data you need to add to the array is gigantic, it is possible to run out of your RAM.
+But if you use circular array, this situation will not happen.

+2.We also could use linked-list to implement Queue.
+But it still has some disvantages.
+For instance, if you implement add() method by using linked-list, it means you need to keep adding elements at the end of linked-list.
+As the elements get larger, the longer will become longer.
+But using circular-array, you could avoid this condition.